MusicDataset/md_homepage/content/musics/s/SonatinaNo.6BV284“FantasiadaCamerasuperCarmen”(1)-Georges Bizet _ Ferruccio Busoni.md

 ---
-title: Georges Bizet _ Ferruccio Busoni - Sonatina No. 6 BV284 “Fantasia da Camera super Carmen” (1)
+title: Sonatina No. 6 BV284 “Fantasia da Camera super Carmen” (1)
 description: This is the description for Sonatina No. 6 BV284 “Fantasia da Camera super Carmen” by Georges Bizet _ Ferruccio Busoni
 composers: [Georges Bizet _ Ferruccio Busoni]
 periods: [Romantic]